Kelcy Warren: Political activity

-Warren donated $6 million to Governor Rick Perry's presidential campaign.
+Warren donated $6 million to Governor Rick Perry's 2016 presidential campaign.

-He also donated $103,000 to President Donald Trump's 2016 campaign.
-He gave $1 million to Greg Abbott after the 2021 legislative session.
+He also donated $103,000 to President Donald Trump's 2016 presidential campaign.
+Together with his spouse Amy, Warren contributed $1.8 million to President Donald Trump's 2020 presidential campaign.
+In August 2020, Warren gave $10 million to the America First Action super PAC, which supports Donald Trump.
+In May 2024, Warren hosted a fundraiser in Houston for Donald Trump.
+In total, Warren and his wife contributed more than $20 million to Trump's presidential runs between 2016 and 2024.
+He gave $1 million to Greg Abbott after Texas's 2021 legislative session.

+Warren has called for environmental activists to be "removed from the gene pool."

 Personal life

 Warren married the former Sherry Johnson on May 18, 1980, in Dallas, and they divorced in 1991.
 He married Amy Hudson on June 3, 2010, in Dallas.
 He has one son, Klyde Warren.

-He lives in Preston Hollow, Dallas on an 8+ acre estate on Park Lane valued at more than $30 million.
+He lives in Preston Hollow, Dallas on an 8+-acre estate on Park Lane valued at more than $30 million.
 In 2012, press reports indicated he owned an estate on an island off the coast of Honduras.

 In 2010, he bought the 3,500-acre BootJack Ranch near Pagosa Springs, Colorado, for $46.5 million.
 He also owns an 8,000-acre ranch near Cherokee, Texas, the 20,000-acre Lajitas Golf Resort and Spa in Lajitas, Texas, and a private island near Roatán, Honduras.

 In 2020 Warren acquired Castletown Cox house and estate in County Kilkenny, Ireland for €12.6m.